jyllandteodosio/7thmedia-airtaxi/wp-content/plugins/enhanced-media-library/readme.txt

 = Available Languages =

-You can see available translations and their progress here: https://translate.wordpress.org/projects/wp-plugins/enhanced-media-library Many thanks to all involved!
+You can see the list of available translations and their progress on [wpUXsolutions.com](https://www.wpuxsolutions.com/l10n/projects/enhanced-media-library).
+Many thanks to all involved!

 Assistance with translating is highly appreciated!
-If you'd like to be a translation editor of the PRO version please contact us on [wpuxsolutions.com](https://www.wpuxsolutions.com/support/create-new-ticket/)
+If you'd like to be a translation editor or to suggest translations for your language please feel free to contribute to translation.
+All changes made are included to every new release of the plugin.

-= Compatibility with Other Plugins =
+= Compatible with the Plugins: =

 * Advanced Custom Fields
 * WooCommerce